vishalkishore/mlops_project/README.md

 ## Allowed image formats

-The Task 2 UI only accepts source and reference uploads in these formats:
+The UI only accepts source and reference uploads in these formats:

 - `PNG`
 - `JPG`